followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxResponsiveBox/1 Configuration/rows/baseSize.md

 ===========================================================================

 <!--shortDescription-->
-The base height of the row.
+The row's base height.
+Ignored when the [singleColumnScreen](/Documentation/ApiReference/UI_Widgets/dxResponsiveBox/Configuration/#singleColumnScreen) option arranges all elements in a single column.
 <!--/shortDescription-->

 <!--fullDescription-->
-When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), you can specify this option using the `Mode` enum that accepts the value `Auto`.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), you can specify this option using the `Mode` enum that accepts the `Auto` value.
 <!--/fullDescription-->